lammps/lammps/doc/src/Build_extras.rst

    .. tab:: CMake build

-      By default the library will be downloaded from the git repository and built automatically when the USER-PACE package is enabled with ``-D PKG_USER-PACE=yes``.
+      By default the library will be downloaded from the git repository and built automatically when the ML-PACE package is enabled with ``-D PKG_ML-PACE=yes``.
 The location for the sources may be customized by setting the variable ``PACELIB_URL`` when configuring with CMake (e.g. to use a local archive on machines without internet access).
 Since CMake checks the validity of the